 - Less heavy: Has a lower weight even though it has a lens built in (unlike the 60D).

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years of technical progress since the 60D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X100T comes out slightly ahead of the 60D (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100T emerges as the winner of the match-up (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.